fram446742/valkyrie-lang-spells/README.md

 This extension contributes the following settings:

-- `valkyrie-lang.enableLinting`: Enable/disable linting for Valkyrie files.
+- `valkyrie-lang-spells.runInterpreter`: Executes the code with the interpreter.
-- `valkyrie-lang.lintOnSave`: Run the linter on file save.
+- `valkyrie-lang-spells.formatDocument`: Formats the document.

 ## Known Issues

-- Syntax highlighting may not work correctly for nested templates.
-- Code completion might be slow for large projects.
+- No syntax highlighting.

 ## Release Notes

-### 1.0.0
+### 0.1.0

-- Initial release with syntax highlighting, code snippets, and basic IntelliSense.
+- Initial release with formatting, execution, and basic IntelliSense.